July 2016, rev. August 2017, rev. June 2018, rev. February 2019

 The best part is there are no arm rests.
 This lets me bring the chair as close to the desk as possible.
 Arm rests have to be the biggest mistake in desk chairs for programmers.
 Since the arms must be parallel to the desk to be comfortable when programming, and the desk must be below the elbows, why can't arms rest on the desk instead of the chair?

 Arm rests may be ok in desk chairs for writers, because the elbow can be further out on the desk to write with a pen on paper.
 But not for programmers.
 A programmer's elbow needs to be in, close to the core.

 When you sit on a chair with the arms bent on the elbows parallel to the floor, there are about 5cm (less than 2 inches) of space between the arms and the legs.
 That's the maximum amount of space a desk's surface can use.

 Arm rests that get in the way aren't the only problem with the Aero.
 Problem number two is you can't fold one leg under the other and sit on it, to stretch it, partly because you're caged by the arm rests.
 And partly because the seat curves upward; sit sideways and the seat presses in the thigh.
 Problem three, adjusting the chair is confusing, if it works; I leaned back on one yesterday and almost fell off.
 So much for a chair: you can't sit straight, can't sit sideways, and can fall off.

 The Ingolf isn't without flaws either.
 The biggest is its weak skeleton.
 I learned this when I broke two Ingolfs leaning back, standing the chair on its back legs.
 Now I found a way not to break it: I can move, but the chair can't.
 This turned out to be a good tradeoff.
 When I sit down I'm trapped between the chair and the desk.
 It makes me get to work.

-I can't be the only person to ever notice most chairs and desks are painfully bad for programming.
+I can't be the only person to ever notice most chairs and desks are painful for programming.
 Why isn't this a solved problem?